Droiidd/IronSight/README.md

 Open the Eula file it creates, and change the eula to true.
 Run the server again.

-1. You can get a spigot server here: https://getbukkit.org This is what allows you to run our spigot plugin.
+1. You will also need a spigot runnable, this can be found here: https://getbukkit.org This is what allows you to run our spigot plugin.

 1. Drag the java file into your servers folder and run the jar.